Building brand authority for SEO – a framework

 (?i)^(how|what|why|when|where|which|who|whom|whose)

-Check both branded and non-branded ones.
+Check both branded and non-branded questions.

 Once you’ve extracted brand-relevant questions and concerns, cluster them by topic and create a content and publication plan: